alswl/excalidraw-collaboration/README.md

 docker-compose up # run the containers

-open "http://localhost" # open browser, and you can using the Team work functions
+open "http://localhost" # open browser, and you can using the collbration functions
 ```

 Browse it: